mcmire/dotfiles/README.md

 opening Vim (remember, you can say `v` since you made an alias), then run:

     :PlugInstall

+(You may see errors that a plugin failed to be cloned or installed, but if you press R to restart the installation then it should report a success.)

 Now close Vim and re-open it, and you should be good to go!